jatlast/battleships/README.md

 1) All modern databases support Stored Procedures
 2) All modern application development frameworks designed to work with databases support stored procedures.

+Because both were incorrect, the views.py is an unsightly mixture of raw SQL (intending to satisfy the "transaction rollback" requirement of the assignment) and Django "create" statements (intending to learn the "right way" while working with Django).

+Perhaps, the most useful portion of the project is the logging via the DB, which includes file names, line numbers, and dates -- a potentially useful feature of any project.

 ## Chosen Technologies

 Motivation: Become familiar with the following.